biodash/biodash.github.io/content/codeclub/S03E02_anova/index.md

 #### - Load libraries, get data

 We are going to start with our favorite dataset `palmerpenguins` to provide the input data for our analysis.

+If you don't have any of the packages below, use [`install.packages()`](https://rdrr.io/r/utils/install.packages.html) to download them.

 <div class="highlight">